 Pro tip: Some stands are closed on Sunday

 15. The Calouste Gulbenkian Museum

-Thanks to a wealthy oil magnate, Calouste Gulbenkian, there's a gem of a museum stuffed with a stunning range of treasures spanning 4,000 years.
+The museum boasts a stunning range of treasures spanning 4,000 years.
 Gulbenkian was a ruthless tycoon.
-He once told his wife, "I am the master — it is I who have the money — I will flatten everything in my path."
+He once told his wife, “I am the master — it is I who have the money — I will flatten everything in my path.”

 Address: Avenida de Berna 45a, Lisbon 1050-039

 Hours: 10:00 am to 6:00 pm Wed to Mon

 Entry fee: €10 for the Founder’s Collection + Modern Collection, free on Sunday after 2:00 pm.
 You can download the museum app or purchase an audio guide for € 2.